Floating Wind

 Fatigue test and service life verification

 The service life of wind turbines installed on floating platforms is heavily influenced by a new spectrum of accelerations and movements in roll, surge, pitch, sway, heave, and yaw.
-All these accelerations impact the wind turbine’s service life and must be verified to plan service inspections and predict the turbine’s lifetime.
+All these accelerations impact the wind turbine’s service life and must be verified to plan service inspections.

 03